henrikvilhelmberglund/Tutorials/004 - Viewing (and debugging) a Live Server project using the Edge Devtools extension.md

 2. Click the Microsoft Edge Tools icon in the left side panel and then Launch Project.
 If it says Launch Instance you may need to open your project as a folder.
 3. This should start debugging for your project (you can see a small bar with different buttons).
 For more information on debugging itself see https://code.visualstudio.com/docs/editor/debugging
+4. To open the console at the bottom of the DevTools window (if it's not there), press escape.
-4. When you are done debugging click the red button and Edge Devtools will close.
+5. When you are done debugging click the red button and Edge Devtools will close.
 This is the janky part.
-5. To get back Edge Devtools for viewing the project without debugging press your shortcut key for Debug: Start Debugging.
+6. To get back Edge Devtools for viewing the project without debugging press your shortcut key for Debug: Start Debugging.
-6. To add a shortcut key for debugging in Keyboard Shortcuts add a key for Microsoft Edge Tools: Launch project.
+7. To add a shortcut key for debugging in Keyboard Shortcuts add a key for Microsoft Edge Tools: Launch project.
-7. Success!
+8. Success!

+### Logpoints

+- When debugging is active you can add logpoints by right clicking left of the line numbers to the left and clicking Add Logpoint.

+- It is important to note that these will need to be on a line below the variable definition if you want to log its value (or you will just get back undefined).

+- To get the value of a variable or any expression just surround it with curly braces, so if we had a variable myVariable it would be {myVariable}.

+- One of the powerful features of logpoints is that it doesn't trigger a file save so you can keep your website state (without it refreshing your Live Server page) but it is still possible to add and edit all the logpoints.

+- So, instead of throwing console.log() everywhere and adding/changing our inputs in the site every time we want to see something in the console we can just have debugging running, add a logpoint anywhere in our code or even change our existing logpoints to log what we want without disrupting website/app state for easier debugging.
+Try it out!